MerosCrypto/Meros/docs/Development/Compilation/Windows.md

 ```
 git clone https://github.com/MerosCrypto/Meros.git
 cd Meros
-nim c src/main.nim
+nim c -f src/main.nim
 ```

-If you want to build an optimized version, put `-d:release` after `c`.
-There's also a headless version which doesn't import any GUI files available via `-d:nogui`.
+There's also a headless version which doesn't import any GUI files available via adding `-d:nogui` to the Nim command.

 The binary will be available under `build/`.